shmykelsa/AAAD/README.md

 Screen2Auto is not installing (2021/11/02) - Screen2Auto's website changed something with installation method.
 A new installation method will be provided in the next few days.

 Fermata Auto disappeared from Android Auto 7.1 (2021/11/13) - It appears that Android Auto introduced a lock for Fermata Auto while the other apps are fine.
 Please rollback Android Auto to an older version.
-Follow [instructions on how to rollback to a working version](https://github.com/shmykelsa/AAAD/wiki/How-to-downgrade-Android-Auto)
+Follow [instructions on how to rollback to a working version](https://github.com/shmykelsa/AAAD/wiki/How-to-downgrade-Android-Auto) (suggested version: Android Auto 6.9)

 ### [GO TO DOWNLOAD](https://github.com/shmykelsa/AAAD/releases)